-$$x_i = s_i q_i.
-(8.2)$$
+$$x_i = s_i q_i. \tag{10}$$

 There are three conventions for associating FITS keywords with the above transformations.
-In the first formalism, the matrix elements $m{ij}$ are encoded in the $PC{i-j}$ keywords and the scale factors $s_i$ are encoded in the CDELTi keywords, which must have non-zero values.
+In the first formalism, the matrix elements $m{ij}$ are encoded in the PCi\j keywords and the scale factors $s_i$ are encoded in the CDELTi keywords, which must have non-zero values.
 In the second formalism Eqs.
-(8.1) and (8.2) are combined as and the $CD{i\j}$ keywords encode the product $s_i m{ij}$ .
-The third convention was widely used before the development of the 2 previously described conventions and uses the $CDELT_i$ keywords to define the image scale and the CROTA2 keyword to define a bulk rotation of the image plane.
-Use of the CROTA2 keyword is now deprecated, and instead the newer $PCi{-j}$ or $CDi{-j}$ keywords are recommended because they allow for skewed axes and fully general rotation of multi-dimensional arrays.
-The CDELTi and CROTA2 keywords may coexist with the $CDi{-j}$ keywords (but the CROTA2 must not occur with the $PCi{-j}$ keywords) as an aid to old FITS interpreters, but these keywords must be ignored by software that supports the $CDi{-j}$ keyword convention.
-In all these formalisms the reference pixel coordinates $r_j$ are encoded in the CRPIXi keywords, and the world coordinates at the reference point are encoded in the CRVALi keywords.
-For additional details, see [11].
+(9) and (10) are combined as and the $CD{i,j}$ keywords encode the product $s_i m{ij}$ .
+The third convention was widely used before the development of the two previously described conventions and uses the CDELTi keywords to define the image scale and the CROTA2 keyword to define a bulk rotation of the image plane.
+Use of the CROTA2 keyword is now deprecated, and instead the newer PCi\j or CDi\j keywords are recommended because they allow for skewed axes and fully general rotation of multi-dimensional arrays.
+The CDELTi and CROTA2 keywords may co-exist with the CDi\j keywords (but the CROTA2 must not occur with the PCi\j keywords) as an aid to old FITS interpreters, but these keywords must be ignored by software that supports the CDi\j keyword convention.
+In all these formalisms the reference pixel coordinates $r_i$ are encoded in the CRPIXi keywords, and the world coordinates at the reference point are encoded in the CRVALi keywords.
+For additional details, see Greisen & Calabretta (2002).

-$$x_i = \sum{j=1}^{N} (s_i m{ij})(p_j - r_j)$$ (8.3)
+$$x_i = \sum{j=1}^{N} (s_i m{ij}) (p_j - r_j)$$ (11)

 The third step of the process, computing the final world coordinates, depends on the type of coordinate system, which is indicated with the value of the CTYPEi keyword.
 For some simple, linear cases an appropriate choice of normalization for the scale factors allows the world coordinates to be taken directly (or by applying a constant offset) from the $x_i$ (e.g., some spectra).
 In other cases it is more complicated, and may require the application of some non-linear algorithm (e.g., a projection, as for celestial coordinates), which may require the specification of additional parameters.
-Where necessary, numeric parameter values for non-linear algorithms must be specified via $PV{i-m}$ keywords and character-valued parameters will be specified via $PS{i-m}$ keywords, where m is the parameter number.
+Where necessary, numeric parameter values for non-linear algorithms must be specified via PVi\m keywords and character-valued parameters will be specified via PSi\m keywords, where m is the parameter number.

-The application of these formalisms to coordinate systems of interest is discussed in the following sub-sections: §8.2 describes general WCS representations (see [11]), §8.3 describes celestial coordinate systems (see [12]), and §8.4 describes spectral coordinate systems (see [14]).
+The application of these formalisms to coordinate systems of interest is discussed in the following sub-sections: Sect.
+8.2 describes general WCS representations (see Greisen & Calabretta 2002), Sect.
+8.3 describes celestial coordinate systems (see Calabretta & Greisen 2002)), and Sect.
+8.4 describes spectral coordinate systems (see Greisen et al. 2006).

-8.2 World Coordinate System Representations
+8.2.
+World coordinate system representations

 A variety of keywords have been reserved for computing the coordinate values that are to be associated with any pixel location within an array.
-The full set is given in Table 8.2; those in most common usage are defined in detail below for convenience.
+The full set is given in Table 22; those in most common usage are defined in detail below for convenience.
 Coordinate system specifications may appear in HDUs that contain simple images in the primary array or in an image extension.
 Images may also be stored in a multi-dimensional vector cell of a binary table, or as a tabulated list of pixel locations (and optionally, the pixel value) in a table.
-In these latter 2 types of image representations, the WCS keywords have a different naming convention which reflects the needs of the tabular data structure and the 8-character limit for keyword lengths, but otherwise follow exactly the same rules for type, usage, and default values.
-See reference [12] for example usage of these keywords.
+In these last two types of image representations, the WCS keywords have a different naming convention which reflects the needs of the tabular data structure and the 8-character limit for keyword lengths, but otherwise follow exactly the same rules for type, usage, and default values.
+See reference Calabretta & Greisen (2002) for example usage of these keywords.
 All forms of these reserved keywords must be used only as specified in this Standard.